-Perhaps you have spots in your garden that collect with rainwater.
+Perhaps you have spots in your garden that collect rainwater.
 These can be havens for mosquitoes to breed in the summer, and can cause frost spots in the winter.
 With very heavy rainfall, we can also experience flooding.

 Swales help to dissipate water by moving it either by diversion channel, or by spreading and sinking water just above the problem area.

-The foliage and vegetation we plant on our swales also helps to suck water up.
+The foliage and vegetation we plant on our swales also help to suck water up.
 You’ll find that areas that experience extreme flooding tend to have less foliage, whereas those dense with roots, humus, and mulch will hold and soak up water.